Bohemian Rhapsody: Golf and Spas in West Bohemia

 — David J Whyte

 Golf in West Bohemia became popular on the back of spa!
 With over 200 mineral springs that can heal everything from golfer’s elbow to gout, it’s clearly a good, healthy option.
-Not sure if it’ll sort out my duck hook or chicken wing - but you never know!
+Not sure if it’ll sort out your duck hook or chicken wing - but you never know!

 The Spa Triangle